 Grant season is upon us.

-November marks a serious planning time for non-profit organizations contemplating the potential of service growth, addressing gaps in services, meeting the needs of new populations of focus, adding recovery-oriented services, and refining their service models.
-Federal agencies, and particularly SAMHSA, as well as Foundations will soon release Requests for Applications (RFA) or Requests for Proposals (RFP).
-Now is the time to start planning and organizing to meet the application requirements that will lead to an award and for an infusion of funding that meet your agency’s needs.
+November marks the start of serious planning time for non-profit organizations contemplating the potential of service growth, addressing gaps in services, meeting the needs of new populations of focus, adding recovery-oriented services, and refining their service models.
+Federal agencies, and particularly SAMHSA, are starting to release Funding Opportunity Announcements (FOAs).
+Now is the time to start planning and organizing to meet the application requirements that will lead to an award and for an infusion of funding that meet your agency's needs.

 If you think ahead, you'll be ready to move ahead when the opportunities appear.
 Below, we provide a list of key items that can help you prepare for a successful grant writing experience.
 In assembling your application, you will also have to discuss your program ideas for your populations of focus, so this is both a substantive and a practical exercise.
 Not all the items listed are needed for every grant opportunity.
 Some are mandated in RFP's (e.g., licenses) while others may simply contribute to a very compelling and competitive grant narrative (e.g., community needs assessments).

-- Supporting legal documents: Your DUNS number; IRS tax-exempt status letter; state incorporation documents; linkages agreements and memoranda-of-understanding (MOUs) with collaborating providers; financial statements; and agency or clinic licenses.
+- Your DUNS number; IRS tax-exempt status letter; state incorporation documents; linkages agreements and memoranda-of-understanding (MOUs) with collaborating providers; financial statements; and agency or clinic licenses.

-- Staffing and agency policies: Staff demographics (full-time, part-time, and peers); staff training procedures; licenses and qualifications required of staff; organizational chart; list of Board members; and a list of Executive staff with their titles and biographies.
+- Staff demographics (full-time, part-time, and peers); staff training procedures; licenses and qualifications required of staff; organizational chart; list of Board members; and a list of Executive staff with their titles and biographies.

 Grants are opportunities, particularly in the current climate of change, to develop strategies for risk management, service model re-design for treatment integration, population health focus with a leaning towards the Triple Aim, and collaboration for best practices in care.
 Thoughtful, targeted management of goals for controlled growth is essential, as doing "more with less" can weaken the administrative, fiscal and staffing infrastructure while demanding the best clinical outcome for each patient.
 Planning steps include a strategic focus on your agency's growth matched to disparity in services, your uniqueness in outcome, talent and vision, and your knowledge of model implementation that has worked.